bxparks/AceRoutine/README.md

 * `COROUTINE_AWAIT(condition)`: yield until `condition` become `true`
 * `COROUTINE_DELAY(millis)`: yields back execution for `millis`.
 The maximum allowable delay is 32767 milliseconds.
+* `COROUTINE_DELAY_SECONDS(loopCounter, seconds)`: yields back execution for `seconds`.
+The maximum allowable delay is the maximum value of the integer type of `loopCounter` which can be of any integer type.
 * `COROUTINE_LOOP()`: convenience macro that loops forever, replaces `COROUTINE_BEGIN()` and `COROUTINE_END()`
 * `COROUTINE_CHANNEL_WRITE()`: writes a message to a `Channel`